Glade Creek Water Quality Improvement Project

 "No Mow" zone alongside Catawba Creek

-For more information regarding the Glade Creek Water Quality Improvement Project, please contact the Roanoke County Department of Community Development or the Department of Parks, Recreation, and Tourism.
+For more information regarding the Glade Creek Water Quality Improvement Project, please contact the Roanoke County Department of Development Services or the Department of Parks, Recreation, and Tourism.